aricodes-oss/aricodes/content/posts/building-a-pi-cluster.md

 {{< /code >}}

 This also mounts my NAS as shared storage for them and ensures they mount those directories on boot by waiting for networking first.

+Once this is done, it's time to go in and connect all of the Pis via docker swarm.
+On your manager node, run `docker swarm init`.
+This will print out a command with a join token for your worker nodes - go run that on every one of your workers.

+You now have a docker swarm cluster!
+By routing to the IP address of any of the nodes, you can access the overlay network and therefore any services you have running on it.
+Right now, you have nothing on there.
+Let's make it a liiiiiittle bit more useful.

+# Adding visualization!

+Portainer is a popular visual cluster management tool that is web based.
+It also fortunately supports docker swarm right out of the box, and even has a preconfigured stack definition for you [available here](https://documentation.portainer.io/v2.0/deploy/ceinstallswarm/).

+SSH into your manager node and follow their instructions for downloading and deploying the stack:

+{{< code language="bash" >}}
+$ curl -L https://downloads.portainer.io/portainer-agent-stack.yml -o portainer-agent-stack.yml
+$ docker stack deploy -c portainer-agent-stack.yml portainer
+{{< /code >}}

+Go to one of your nodes (I have my manager node aliased as `cluster.gov` on my network) on port `9000` in your web browser to see the Portainer management UI.
+I primarily use this just to see which services are running where.

+# Adding a private registry!

+Sometimes you need custom built services designed specifically for your cluster.
+In my use case, this was a must have.
+Fortunately, deploying a private registry is as easy as creating the following service definition:

+{{< code language="yaml" >}}
+version: '3'
+services:
+  registry:
+    image: registry:2
+    ports:
+      - 5000:5000
+    volumes:
+      - /shared/registry:/var/lib/registry
+{{< /code >}}

+Aaaaaand configure the docker daemon on each host to allow insecure communications to that registry since it will be running solely on this cluster network:

+{{< code language="json" title="/etc/docker/daemon.json" >}}
+{
+        "insecure-registries": ["localhost", "cluster.gov:5000", "localhost:5000", "192.168.1.200:5000"]
+}
+{{< /code >}}

+The hostnames and IP addresses will vary based on your network setup, so make sure you adjust those as needed.